 How to start homeschooling?
 First, I want to encourage you by saying you are wise to research and seek out counsel.
 I feel that one of the very best ways to start is by preparing your parent heart.
-Some of the very best advice, I think, is contained in this article by my friend Kim Ashbaugh: How to Get Started Homeschooling: 10 Steps to Success.
-I’ll wait here while you click over and read it.
+Take time to shape your heart for homeschooling, first.

 How to Start Homeschooling

-Next start to research Homeschool Methods and Philosophies by our Curriculum Choice Authors to see where your vision for your homeschool might fall.
+Next start to research Homeschool Methods to see where your vision for your homeschool might fall.
 You may not know at all – and that is ok – but it is good to learn about the different approaches.

 Next find your state homeschool convention, find out about the requirements for your state.
 Also spend some time at HSLDA.org for a wealth of homeschool information.